Your browser is not optimized for viewing this website.

 • instructor’s permission.

-• Handler/dog team is expected to have the basics of heeling (without leash pulling), sit, down, stay
+• Handler/dog team is expected to have the basics of heeling (without leash pulling), fronts, and finishes.

 WHAT TO BRING: